rob-blackbourn/jetblack-example-map/README.md

 distances (or zoom levels). the bigger the zoom, the closer and more detailed the image.

 Typically a tile is 256 pixels square.
-So an image of 1024 wide by 512 high would (in screen points) would comprise of 4 tiles across by 2 down.
+So an image of 1024 wide by 512 high (in screen points) would comprise of 4 tiles across by 2 down.
 The coordinates in latitude and longitude this would depend on the zoom level.